highbyte/dotnet-6502/docs/host-apps/avalonia/automation.md

 [peekaboo](https://peekaboo.dev) is a CLI tool for macOS UI automation (screenshots + AX tree traversal + input).
 These notes are from hands-on verification with the desktop app.

+> **This section targets peekaboo 3.8.0.** All commands, flags, output shapes, and behaviors below are written for and verified against that version.

 ### One-time setup

 Grant peekaboo these permissions (System Settings → Privacy & Security):